AdobeDocs/workfront.en/help/quicksilver/maestro/records/edit-records.md

 * You cannot edit fields that are linked from other records or fields that contain calculations.
 * If the records you display are linked to other records, the new information of the records that you are editing reflects on the linked records.
 * You cannot edit records in bulk. <!--this will probably change-->
-* URLs are recognized as links in single-line text field types only when they start with the following: http://, https://, ftp://, or www. .
+* URLs are recognized as links in single-line text field types only when they start with the following: http://, https://, ftp://, or <www>. .
 * You can use the following Rich Text formatting options when editing a Paragraph-type field:

     * Bold